 |Botox Three Areas||£280.00|

 With effect from 1st April 2006, the Government changed the way NHS dentistry in England and Wales is provided.
 It is also introduced new changes that NHS patients have to pay for their treatment.

 At this practice, your dentists have decided to continue to provide NHS care under the new terms, but there will be some changes to the way we work.
 These are described in this leaflet.
 We will be happy to answer any questions you may have about the new arrangements.
 We always aim to provide a high standard of care and service for our patients.

 The Government’s changes mean that patients will no longer be registered with a particular dentist but this does not mean that you cannot continue to see your usual dentist.
 If you ask us for an appointment, we will try to offer you one as soon as possible at a convenient time within the hours we have set aside for NHS patients.
 The NHS now asks us to provide a fixed, limited amount of NHS care each year and so we have to allocate our time and our NHS budget accordingly.
 You can ask to see a particular dentist but it may not always be possible to arrange this because that dentist may not have any NHS time available.
-Our NHS practice hours are given in our patient information leaflet, as well as the times when we can provide urgent treatment for patients at short notice.

 Please note that only treatment that is required to secure your oral health can be carried out on the NHS and we have a certain restricted range of NHS Materials that we can use.
 If you wish to have private white fillings or cosmetic crowns or veneers then these are only available on a private basis.